HB-1139

 Colorado HB 26-1139 — Concerning the Use of Artificial Intelligence in Health Care

 Regulates the use of AI systems in health-care utilization review and prohibits payment for AI-delivered psychotherapy services.
-Covers health insurance carriers, pharmacy benefit managers, private utilization review organizations, behavioral health administrative services organizations, and managed care entities that use AI for utilization review.
-Requires AI systems used in utilization review to base determinations on individual clinical data rather than solely group data, mandates human clinician review and approval of any coverage denial based on medical necessity, and imposes documentation, audit log, and periodic performance review requirements.
-Requires covered entities to file written disclosures with the applicable state agency identifying how AI is used in utilization review.
-Prohibits carriers and Medicaid/CHP+ payers from paying for psychotherapy services conducted directly by an AI system.
-Takes effect January 1, 2027.
+Applies to health insurance carriers, pharmacy benefit managers, private utilization review organizations, behavioral health administrative services organizations, and managed care entities that use AI for utilization review.
+Requires AI systems used in utilization review to base determinations on individual clinical data rather than solely group data, prohibits coverage denials based solely on AI output without human clinical review, and mandates documentation, audit logs, and periodic performance review.
+Prohibits carriers and Medicaid/CHP+ payers from covering psychotherapy services provided directly by an AI system.
+Requires written disclosures to applicable state regulatory agencies identifying AI utilization review functions, oversight processes, and audit procedures.

 Summary

 Regulates the use of AI systems in health-care utilization review and prohibits payment for AI-delivered psychotherapy services.
-Covers health insurance carriers, pharmacy benefit managers, private utilization review organizations, behavioral health administrative services organizations, and managed care entities that use AI for utilization review.
-Requires AI systems used in utilization review to base determinations on individual clinical data rather than solely group data, mandates human clinician review and approval of any coverage denial based on medical necessity, and imposes documentation, audit log, and periodic performance review requirements.
-Requires covered entities to file written disclosures with the applicable state agency identifying how AI is used in utilization review.
-Prohibits carriers and Medicaid/CHP+ payers from paying for psychotherapy services conducted directly by an AI system.
-Takes effect January 1, 2027.
+Applies to health insurance carriers, pharmacy benefit managers, private utilization review organizations, behavioral health administrative services organizations, and managed care entities that use AI for utilization review.
+Requires AI systems used in utilization review to base determinations on individual clinical data rather than solely group data, prohibits coverage denials based solely on AI output without human clinical review, and mandates documentation, audit logs, and periodic performance review.
+Prohibits carriers and Medicaid/CHP+ payers from covering psychotherapy services provided directly by an AI system.
+Requires written disclosures to applicable state regulatory agencies identifying AI utilization review functions, oversight processes, and audit procedures.

 Enforcement & Penalties